 Jefferson entered into a two-year pipeline capacity agreement for a recently completed pipeline.
-Under the agreement, which took effect in the second quarter of 2021, Jefferson is obligated to pay fixed marketing fees over the two-year agreement, which totals a minimum of \$10.2 million per year.
+Under the agreement, which took effect in the second quarter of 2021, Jefferson is obligated to pay fixed marketing fees over the two-year agreement, which totals a minimum of \$9.2 million for the next twelve months.